 Traditional kilt wearing is often regarded complicated with lots of rigid rules.
 For formal wear situations this might be very true.
-And most sites about kilts and kilt wearing and often also kilt forums have their starting point in formal wear.
+And most sites about kilts and wearing of them, as well as kilt forums do have their starting point in formal wear.

-This site, however, is not about wearing a kilt once or twice every second year.
+This site, however, is not about wearing a kilt once or twice every second year for that wedding or that anniversary you are not invited to anyway.
 It is about replacing jeans, pants, and shorts by a kilt and to wear it where and whenever you feel like it and appropriate.
-It is casual first.
+It is casual-first.

-This implies kilts to suit that kind of usage.
+This implies buying kilts for this kind of usage.
 The same with accessories.
 You need very few.
-And so many different are to buy.
+Even if that many different ones are to buy.

 A few easy steps to go through and you can be out and about in a kilt, without being ripped off.
-And really be out and about, not just thinking about wearing it.
+And really be out and about, not just thinking about wearing that kilt.
 This site is about kilt wearing made simple and straight forward.
-Casual first.
+Casual-first.
 The non-Scottish approach to kilt wearing, you may say.